 Adult ptosis is a separation of the levator muscle tendon from the eyelid.
 This may be the result of aging, eye surgery, or injury.
 Dr. Ranz has a great deal of experience in the surgical correction of drooping lids.
 This may be done for cosmetic and/or functional reasons.
 If the drooping lids are interfering with a person’s field of vision, then surgery may be covered by insurance.
 Dr. Ranz and his staff will be happy to evaluate your drooping lids and discuss the procedure that can help vision and take years off your appearance.

-Blepharitis is inflammation of the eyelids.
+Blepharitis is an inflammation of the eyelids.
 Its symptoms include irritation, itching, redness, and inflammation.
-It is usually a chronic condition resulting from overactivity of the oil glands in the eyelids, low grade infection, or seborrheic dermatitis.
+It is usually a chronic condition resulting from overactivity of the oil glands in the eyelids, low-grade infection, or seborrheic dermatitis.

 Blepharitis may not be cured, but the symptoms can be controlled by cleaning the eyelids following specific instructions in conjunction with the use of an antibiotic ointment.

 Rosacea is a chronic condition affecting the skin of the face, and the eyelids.
 Symptoms may include redness (like a blush or sunburn), pimples, broken or enlarged blood vessels, enlarged and bumpy nose.
 When rosacea affects the eyelids it can result in redness of the eyes, burning, tearing and irritation.
 Symptoms may come and go, and their severity may fluctuate.
 This condition cannot be cured but can be brought under control with the application of topical medicated creams and gels, or oral antibiotics.
 The eyelids often have to be treated with a special cleansing routine and the use of antibiotic ointment.
 Results should be seen within three to four weeks, with significant improvement in two to three months.